lamhq/mov-tool/README.md

-# Personal Tool
+# Movie Tool

-Script to automate personal tasks
+This tool help me find movies to watch on Netflix.
+With so many options available, it can be difficult to decide what to watch first.

-## Todo
+## Prioritization Criteria

-- [x] validate imdb rating score
-- [x] move Rating after Title
-- [x] rename Rating to Imdb Rating
-- [x] add Netflix Link column
-- [x] filter movie by Type, Netflix Original
-- [x] refactor code of updateMovieDb: move Rating logic out
-- [x] add column imdb id
+- Movies that are about to leave Netflix
-- [x] update movie rating
+- Movies with the highest rating on IMDB
+- Movies in the genres of comedy, fantasy, romance, and blockbusters
+- Single movies only (not part of a series)

+## Features

+- Sync movies from "My List" on Netflix
-- [ ] find last day to watch
+- Retrieve the last day to watch a movie
-- [ ] add Imdb Link column
-- [ ] find and download imdb rating database
+- Fetch movie rating and genres from IMDB.